practice area bg MOBILE practice area bg scaled

 Under Florida’s modified comparative fault standard, as implemented by HB 837, a Tampa car accident victim who is found to be more than 50% at fault receives no compensation from the at-fault driver’s insurer.
 Even a finding of partial fault reduces recovery proportionally: a victim found 30% at fault recovers 70% of their damages.
 Insurance companies exploit this framework by building comparative fault arguments into their claim evaluations from the moment an accident is reported, seeking any evidence, such as traffic camera footage, police report narratives, witness statements, or physical evidence at the scene, to attribute responsibility to the injured victim.

-Pre-Existing Condition Arguments and How Insurers Use Medical History
+Pre-Existing Conditions: How Insurers Use Your Medical History

-Each accident type presents distinct legal and insurance challenges, and insurers adjust their defense strategies accordingly.
-Early legal analysis is critical to preserving evidence and protecting the full value of the claim.
+Each type of accident presents unique legal and insurance challenges, and insurers adjust their defense strategies accordingly.

 What Tampa Car Accident Victims Must Do to Protect Their Claims